Propsowicz/Chess-Masterclass/README.md

 >Grandmaster | 34.99$

-After buying selected Premium Plan, user get a monthly access to chosen courses.
-Courses are created by users who have "creator" permissons.
+After buying selected Premium Plan, user get a monthly access to a respondent courses.
+The Courses are created by users who have "creator" permissons.

 The other content of the website are free studies which can be created and shared by users.
 Every user can create his own chess study and eventually share it by setting it as a public one.